 - You can get someone to do it for you.

 Like many things in life, a little know-how and the right connections go a long way.
-I’ve opened a ton of US bank accounts for people in all sorts of circumstances and with all sorts of legal structures.
+There are lots of little details to get right.
+I’ve helped lots of entrepreneurs set up a US legal structure and open a US bank account .
 I have the process down to a proverbial science.